SwathiVinod19/svg-logo-maker/README.md

 Each shape class (Circle, Square, and Triangle) is tested for a render() method that returns a string for the corresponding SVG file matching color and text requests.
 Type "npm test" or “npm run test” or “npx jest shapes.test.js” in the command line and Jest will run all three tests.

+## Acknowledgements
+I would like to thank my tutor and peers for their support and guidance and my family for being patient with me.

 ## Questions
 Please contact me for any questions
 [Email me](swathi.vinod@gmail.com)

 [Github](https://github.com/SwathiVinod19)